Illustration: Cornwall Political Watch · AI-assisted

 Companion investigations

 This page maps Reform UK's command chain.
-For the chronological account of how the Cornwall group has lost at least eight of its 28 elected councillors since May 2025 — including the leader, two deputies, and the leader's wife — read Reform UK in Cornwall: The Twelve-Month Collapse.
+For the chronological account of how the Cornwall group has lost at least nine of its 28 elected councillors since May 2025 — including the leader, two deputies, and the leader's wife — read Reform UK in Cornwall: The Twelve-Month Collapse.
 For just the names and dates, see the defections list.

 Looking for the standard party-directory entry instead?
 See Reform UK on /parties for member list, ward coverage and election performance.